curzel-it/bit-therapy/README.md

 1. The project includes a file called `GoogleService-Info.plist` which is not being versioned, remove it and the app will start without Firebase being enabled
 1. Run

-## YouTube
+## About me
-The pets now have an official [YouTube Channel](https://www.youtube.com/@BitTherapy)!

-It's still cringe, but it will get better
+I have a [YouTube Channel](https://www.youtube.com/@HiddenMugs)! which has been gathering lots of dust lately.